replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 going to install as the customer "Omozan" that has been set up as part of the lab.

 Select the "Customers" link from the left navigation.
-You'll be on the customer landing page and see the adoption graph for the application.
-The graph is currently empty because the application hasn't been installed anywhere yet.
+You will end up on the Customers landing page.

 ![Customers Landing Page](../assets/customers-page.png)

-Below the graph you'll see the list of customers, with the customer "Omozan" as the only one in the list.
-Click on their name and you'll be brought to their customer page.
-In the top right corner you'll see a link to their install instructions.
+You will see the list of customers, with the customer "Omozan" as the only one in the list.
+Click on their name and you will be brought to their customer page.
+In the top right corner you will see a link to their install instructions.

 ![Customers Landing Page](../assets/single-customer-page.png)

-Click on the link and you'll be prompted to enter a customer email.
-You can use any address you want, but the rest of the instructions assume you used the username above
+Click on the link.
+Normally, if you had not configured your customer's email yet, you would first be prompted to enter a customer email.
+However, we have already done this as part of the lab set up, so you should see the install instructions for the customer.
 (`[[ Instruqt-Var key="USERNAME" hostname="shell" ]]`).

 ![Install Instructions](../assets/helm-install-instructions.png)

-You're going to use these instructions to complete your install.
+You are going to use these instructions to complete your install.
-We'll skip the preflight checks for this lab since we haven't added any to our chart.
+We will skip the preflight checks for this lab since we haven't added any to our chart.

 Installing the Application